l7mp/dcontroller/doc/concepts-operators-objects.md

 # Concepts: Operators, Controllers and Objects

-In Δ-controller, the terms "Operator" and "Controller" have specific meaning that is crucial to understand.
+In Δ-controller, the terms "Operator", "Controller" and "Object" come with a specific meaning that is crucial to understand.
 While closely related, they represent different layers of abstraction.
-To use a more familiar example, think of an **Operator** as a complete microservice or an application, and **Controllers** as the specific functions or handlers within that application.
+To use a more familiar example, think of an **Operator** as a complete RESTd-based microservice, **Controllers** as the specific HTTP/REST handler within that application, and **Object** as an REST API resource that the microservice serves and acts upon.

 ## The Operator: A Container for Automation

-In Δ-controller, an **Operator** is the primary custom resource you create and manage with `kubectl`.
-It acts as a logical container that groups together one or more related controllers to achieve a complete automation goal.
+In Δ-controller, an **Operator** is the primary custom resource you create and manage with `kubectl`, or instantiate from Go code if so you wish (see later on "hybrid operators").
+The operator acts as a logical container that groups together one or more related controllers to achieve a complete automation goal.

-An **Operator** is defined in a cluster-scope custom resource.
+An **Operator** is defined in a cluster-scope custom resource (CR).
 An operator is defined by a unique `name`, a list of **Controllers** with one or more controller definitions that collectively form the operator's business logic, and a set of **views**, which are the internal Kubernetes object-like resources storing temporary internal state.
-When you `kubectl apply` an `Operator` manifest, the central Δ-controller manager brings your automation to life by starting the controllers defined within it.
+When you `kubectl-apply` an `Operator` manifest, the central Δ-controller manager brings your automation to life by starting the controllers defined within it.
 When you delete the `Operator` CR, all its associated controllers are gracefully shut down and the view store is wiped.
 In essence, the `Operator` CR is the **unit of deployment and lifecycle management** for your automation logic.
-(Note that you can also insert operators from Go for using hybrid operators, see later.)

 A minimal `Operator` structure looks like this: